utxorpc/node-sdk/README.md

 # node-sdk
-A UTxO RPC SDK in javascript for NodeJS
+A UTxO RPC SDK in javascript for NodeJS and the browser.